 An easy trick you can use is to look at your shadow.
 When your shadow is long, it means the UV exposure is low and it’s better for your skin to be outside.
 If your shadow is shorter than you, UV rays are high, and you might want to head inside.

-Like the summer months, Franciscan Ministries is all about celebrating the little things.
+Just like the summer months, Franciscan Ministries is all about celebrating the little things.
 It’s a community where each day is filled with new possibilities and meaningful connections.

 Come see everything that makes Franciscan Ministries such a vibrant community.
 Contact our team today for more information or to schedule a tour today.